sumitkapoor/carnd_vehicle_detection_project5/writeup_template.md

 For sliding window I tried multiple combinations.
 With smaller window sizes I was getting more false positives and with larger window sizes I was not able to detect any vehicle.
 After some time, I used different combinations of window sizes, starting from *48 to 192* with different overlaps.
 This did improve the results, but I had some false positives.
 To reduce the false positive I ended up defining the region with *y_start_stop and x_start_stop* parameters.

 Cause of this region of interest the current pipeline will not work of vehicle on left lanes.

-In the current form, the window box around the car is frail and seems to flicker a lot.
-This can be improved by using the heatmap history for the past images and then using it as an input for scipy label function.
-This will also reduce the false positives.